russlandy/russlandy/README.md

-- 👋 Hi, I’m @russlandy;
+- 👋 Hi, my name is Ruslan;
 - 👀 I’m interested in programming when I have free time.
-Basically I'm project marine engineer;
+Basically I'm project marine engineer (naval architect);
-- 🌱 I’m currently learning Javascript and will start learning React on October /cross fingers/;
+- 🌱 I’m currently learning Javascript learning React;
-- 💞️ I’m looking to collaborate on some best teams for learning best things;
+- 💞️ I’m looking to collaborate on some best teams for learning best things.
+Ready for an internship;
 - 📫 How to reach me: via Telegram @rslnl;

 <!---